dr. M. (Merijn) Kant

 Liu J, Legarrea S, Kant MR (2017).
-Tomato reproductive fitness is affected equally by herbivores that induce or that suppress defenses.
-Frontiers in Plant Science accepted
+Tomato Reproductive Success Is Equally Affected by Herbivores That Induce or That Suppress Defenses.
+Frontiers in Plant Science 8:2128

 Schimmel, BCJ., Ataide LS, Kant MR (2017).
 Spatiotemporal heterogeneity of tomato induced defense responses affects spider mite performance and behavior.
 Plant Signal.
 Behav., 12(10): e1370526

 Pappas ML, Broekgaarden C, Broufas GD, Kant MR, Messelink GJ, Steppuhn A, Wäckers F, van Dam NM (2017).
 Induced plant defences in biological control of arthropod pests: a double-edged sword.
-Pest Management Science. in press
+Pest Management Science.
+73(9):1780-1788

 Schimmel BCJ, Ataide LMS, Chafi R., Villarroel CA, Alba JM, Schuurink RC, Kant MR. (2017).
 Overcompensation of herbivore reproduction through hyper-suppression of plant defenses in response to competition.
 New Phytologist.
-In press
+214(4):1688-1701

 Staudacher H, Schimmel BCJ.
 Lamers MM, Wybouw N, Groot AT, Kant MR (2017).
 Independent Effects of a Herbivore’s Bacterial Symbionts on Its Performance and Induced Plant Defences.
 Int.
 J. Mol.
 Sci.
 18: 182.